platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/gatsby.md

 ---
-title: "How to deploy Strapi with a Gatsby Frontend on Platform.sh"
+title: "How to deploy Strapi with a Gatsby frontend on Platform.sh"
 sidebarTitle: "Gatsby"
 description: |
-  You can build out an API from scratch with Strapi, and then connect its data to a frontend Gatsby app with `gatsby-source-strapi`.
+  You can build out an API from scratch with Strapi and then connect its data to a frontend Gatsby app with `gatsby-source-strapi`.
 ---

 {{< guides/gatsby/headless-intro template="gatsby-strapi" name="Strapi" >}}